 The issue of car battery life is an important one for all car owners.
-While it’s a whole different story in the case of hybrids and electric vehicles, internal combustion engines depend heavily on robust car batteries, which are still as much of a necessity for a vehicle as they were 80 years ago.
-Modern day car batteries last longer, need less maintenance and malfunction less frequently.
+Keep in mind, this isn't about hybrids and electrical vehicles — this is for cars that have internal combustion engines.
+These engines are still as much of a necessity for most vehicles as they were 80 years ago, and they depend heavily on a robust car battery.
+Thankfully, modern day car batteries last longer, need less maintenance and malfunction less frequently.
 Just remember, though, that any battery that goes through multiple charge/discharge cycles (like the battery in your laptop or phone) will begin to weaken and degrade with time.
-With this in mind, it's extremely important to remain aware of the average life span for your car battery and take all the necessary precautions to extend its life as much as possible.
-Which battery is right for your vehicle.
+With this in mind, it's extremely important to remain aware of the average life span of your car battery and take all the necessary precautions to extend its life as much as possible.
+Learn which battery is right for your vehicle.

 Using your car's electronics with the engine off can lead to a significant drain in charge and a shorter overall car battery life.
-Your air conditioning and heating system Keeping the lights on or using the infotainment and audio system at its highest settings can all lead to your battery draining faster.
-Normally, a typical car battery will last between 2 and 5 years, and experts will recommend that you replace it every 4 years to avoid any unwanted problems.
+Blasting the A/C and heating system, keeping the lights on or using the audio system at its highest setting can all lead to your battery draining faster.
+Normally, a typical car battery will last between two and five years, and some experts recommend that you replace it every four years to avoid any unwanted problems.
 In addition, try to never let your battery become completely discharged – even one complete discharge can shorten battery life.

 Good maintenance is the key to a longer car battery life.
-If your battery drains faster, it can be because of a faulty alternator or other car components that are not fulfilling their functions properly.
-Also, it is possible that corrosion and sulfur deposits can severely impair your battery's functional capacity.
-Corrosion generally appears as a fluffy greenish- or bluish-white deposit around the positive terminal and clamp.
-This corrosion creates resistance to the flow of electricity and will prevent the battery from accepting or delivering the full charge.
-Check the car battery frequently for damage and corrosion to avoid being stranded on the road or have to replace your battery prematurely.
+If your battery drains faster, it can be because of a faulty alternator or other car components that are not working properly.
+Corrosion and sulfur deposits can also severely impair your battery's functional capacity.
+Corrosion generally appears as a fluffy green-blue-white deposit around the positive terminal and clamp.
+This corrosion creates resistance to the flow of electricity and will prevent the battery from accepting or delivering a full charge.
+Check your car battery twice a year for damage and corrosion to avoid having to replace your battery prematurely.
 Light to moderate corrosion can be cleaned, but heavy corrosion usually requires replacement of the battery and the positive terminal end.
-Popular battery accessories: AutoCraft Booster Cables 12'.

 Cranking power, the materials used, the warranty and many other factors contribute to longer car battery life.
-But should you spend more than $100 for a battery that might last longer, or get a cheaper alternative?
+But should you spend more than $100 for a battery that might last longer or look for a cheaper alternative?
 In most cases, the first option is the best.
-As is the case for other car products, with car batteries, you usually get what you pay for.
-So, even though most car batteries will only last for 2-5 years, a better quality one that is also maintained properly can last even more than 6 years in certain conditions.
-If that is the case, then your extended car battery life will be well worth the additional expense, especially if you live in a cold climate that can compromise battery life.
+As is the case with other car products, you usually get what you pay for.
+Even though most car batteries typically last for two to five years, a better quality one that is maintained properly can last even more than six years in certain conditions.
+If that is the case, then your extended car battery life will be well worth the additional expense, especially if you live in a cold climate.